charmgil/CTBN/Readme.txt

 demo.m contains a demonstration script that learns and uses the CTBN models on the emotions dataset [Trohidis et al. 2008].

+The package has been written and tested on Matlab R2012a-R2013a.

 ----